“Though the problems of the world are increasingly complex, the solutions remain embarrassingly simple”

 Permaculture as a subject or philosophy goes further than simply exploring how we can grow our food, as it also tackles the activities that take place on the peripheries of our gardens, veg beds or greenhouses – into and around our homes and then beyond into the community.
 Hence the ambitions of the walled garden exceeds simply the exploration of plant/veg growing, serving also as inspiration for the myriad possibilities extending beyond its boundaries.

-The Bamff Walled Garden will be a resource for:
+The Bamff Walled Garden aspires to be a resource for:

-- providing produce for local events and community food projects.
+- Producing high quality, chemical free food, for local events and community food projects whenever possible.

 go here for updates on the walled garden’s progress.